-A unique and popular MIT tradition, students have been borrowing artwork since 1969, and since 1977 the collection has been exhibited annually every September.
-Through this annual loan program, individual students and student groups may borrow original works of art from the collection for their private rooms and communal spaces.
+The Student Lottery Art Program is a unique and popular MIT tradition.
+Students have been borrowing artwork since 1969, and since 1977 the collection has been exhibited annually every September.
+Through this annual loan program, individual students and student groups borrow original works of art from the collection for their private rooms and communal spaces.
 Although only MIT students may borrow work from the exhibition, the galleries and related public programs are open to the general public.

 The Exhibition and Lottery

-During the course of a two-week exhibition in the main galleries, MIT students may view the available artworks in our galleries and register their top five preferences.
+During the course of a two-week annual exhibition in at the List Center, MIT students view available artworks in our galleries and register their top five preferences.
 After the conclusion of the exhibition, List Visual Arts Center staff administer the lottery.
 Students receive their result via email.
 Generally about 600 works of art are lent out every year to students.

 Undergraduate students who are selected to receive an artwork for the academic year are required to return it to the List Visual Arts Center in May; graduate students have the option to keep artwork until August.
 If a student leaves MIT before the end of the academic year, he or she is required to return the artwork to the List Visual Arts Center offices before departing.
 Loans are not transferable.

-Generous support for this program has been provided by Vera G. List, MIT’s Campus Activities Complex, MIT List Friends of Boston Art, Council for the Arts at MIT, endowments established by John Taylor and Alan May, and new purchases supported by Brit d’Arbeloff, Karen & Greg Arenson, Rhea Cohen, Margaret Anne Cullum, Maryanna McConnell, Jane & Neil Pappalardo, and Susan E. Whitehead.
+Support for this program is provided by Vera G. List, MIT’s Campus Activities Complex, MIT List Friends of Boston Art, and the Council for the Arts at MIT.